alpha-kh/Repository_of_research_examples/README.md

 # Repository_of_research_examples
-Here you can see a small part of my python projects:
+Here you can see a part of my python projects:

 | Project               | Description            | Libraries                   |
 | :-------------------- | :--------------------- |:----------------------------|